Table of Contents

 - Late decelerations are decreases in fetal heart rate beginning at the peak of the contraction and ending after the contraction has stopped.
 These are generally indicative of fetal distress and prompt delivery is warranted.
 They occur in the setting of fetal hypoxia and acidosis that may result from maternal hypotension, pre-eclampsia, and uterine hyperstimulation.

 - Prolonged deceleration is decelerations that last more than 2 minutes and are also a sign of fetal distress thus warrant immediate delivery.

 O (Overall impression)

 After the completion of the above, the whole non-stress test is classified as:

-Other testing that can be done in the first stage of labor include measuring the intrauterine pressure.
+Another testing that can be done in the first stage of labor includes measuring the intrauterine pressure.
 An intrauterine catheter can be placed that will measure the pressure of the fetal heart rate in arbitrary Montevideo units that can tell if the uterine contractions are adequate or not.